DrAlzahraniProjects/csusb_spring2025_cse6550_team2/WIKI.md

 The chatbot does not generate an exhaustive list of universities; instead, it refers students to the official CSUSB website or study abroad advisors for accurate information.

 ### 4. Which scholarships are available under the study abroad program?
-While it can provide general scholarship guidance, the chatbot does not list specific scholarships beyond those mentioned on CSUSB’s website.
+The chatbot lists scholarships beyond the CSUSB website, which is incorrect.

 ### 5. What is the internal deadline for the Fulbright Scholarship application set by CSUSB?
 The chatbot does not provide specific internal deadlines for the Fulbright Scholarship but directs students to the Study Abroad Office for confirmation.